kiswa/TaskBoard/README.md

 2. Extract it to your webserver
 3. Verify the `api` directory is writable

-Optionally, you will want to edit `api/helpers/mailer.php` if you intend to use email features.
+If you intend to use email features, you will need to edit `api/helpers/mailer.php`.

 ### Server Config